Fully proofed dough

 Dough Strength and Shaping a Pan Loaf

 However, you still want the dough to be strong enough to rise and have an even and open interior.
-Kneading up front, with the slap and fold technique or with a mixer, is a great way to do it, but stretch and folds during bulk fermentation are usually my approach.
+Kneading up front, using the slap and fold technique or with a mixer, is a great way to do it, but stretch and folds during bulk fermentation are usually my approach.

 Read more about dough strength and how to stretch and fold dough in bulk fermentation →